ichangoro/AutomatedWebTest.BalsamInternational/README.md

                 - For Variable name, enter: JAVA_HOME
                 - For Variable value, paste your JDK path (e.g., C:\Program Files\Java\jdk-18.0.2)
                 - Click OK
-            5.)
+            e.)
 Add Java to the PATH variable (optional but recommended)
                 - In System variables, find and select the Path variable, then click Edit...
                 - Click New and add: %JAVA_HOME%\bin
                 - Click OK to save
-            6.)
+            f.)
 Apply and close all dialogs
-            7.)
+            g.)
 Verify JAVA_HOME
                 - Open a new Command Prompt and run: java -version

 ## Clone and repository installation command